ckeditor/ckeditor4/tests/plugins/colordialog/manual/customfocusindication.md

 1. Click *Text Color* button, then *More Colors*.
 	* Dialog with color picker opens.
 1. Focus few different color cells inside color grid using keyboard and mouse.
 	* Focus is indicated by 2px solid red border and is visible only on currently focused cell.
+When border is added there should not be any jumping/movement or size changes of table cells.
 Highlight preview changes to currently focused color.
 1. Select few different color cells using keyboard (space) and mouse.
 	* Selection is indicated 2px solid blue border.
+When border is added there should not be any jumping/movement or size changes of table cells.
 Selection preview changes to currently selected color.
 1. Use *Clear* button inside the dialog to clear currently selected color.
 	* Border indicating selected color is removed and selection preview is cleared.
 1. Perform steps 1 - 4 using *Background Color* button.